pmuens/awesome-serverless/README.md

 - [Applying design thinking to lean startup software development](https://serverless.com/blog/appy-design-thinking-lean-startup-software-development/) - How Serverless, Inc. uses design thinking to develop serverless solutions.
 - [SRE skills to thrive in a serverless world](https://read.acloud.guru/you-need-sre-skills-to-thrive-in-a-serverless-world-kelsey-hightower-340a002b3730) - Why having SRE skills help in a serverless world.
 - [How to build software in a low-commitment world](https://www.forbes.com/sites/valleyvoices/2018/01/18/swipe-right-for-a-cloud-instance-how-to-build-successful-software-in-a-low-commitment-world/#290aff4d353a) - Post about how and why serverless technologies help to build and ship software.
+- [Anomaly detection with PubNub and Azure ML - Part 1](https://thenewstack.io/tutorial-implementing-predictive-maintenance-connected-devices-pubnub-azure-ml-part-1/) - Part 1 of the blog post series on how to implement an IoT predictive maintenance solution with PubNub and Azure Machine Learning.
+- [Anomaly detection with PubNub and Azure ML - Part 2](https://thenewstack.io/tutorial-implementing-predictive-maintenance-connected-devices-pubnub-azure-ml-part-2/) - Part 2 of the blog post series on how to implement an IoT predictive maintenance solution with PubNub and Azure Machine Learning.

 ## Screencasts